Studio Companion overview

 Designing Spaces for Mechanical and Electrical Services

-Heating and cooling system selection for large and small buildings, passive systems, vertical and horizontal service distribution, plumbing, and electrical and communications.
+Heating and cooling system selection, passive systems, vertical and horizontal service distribution, plumbing, and electrical and communications.
 Section 1 (engineering coordination and design development); Section 3 (building science).

 Section 5